 NOTE: The camshaft position sensor must remain connected to its electrical connector for this test to work.
 You'll need to use a back probe on the connector or a wire piercing probe on the wire.
 You can see an example of this tool here: Wire Piercing Probe.

 OK, let's get started:

 Raise the front passenger side of you car or mini-van onto a jack stand (for safety).

-The front passenger-side wheel must be removed.
+Remove the front passenger-side wheel.
 If the wheel spins as you're trying to break the lug nuts loose, have someone sit inside the vehicle and step on the brake pedal.
 This will keep the wheel from moving and facilitate the removal of the lug nuts.

 Remove the plastic water splash shield that protects the crankshaft pulley and serpentine belt from water.

-To be a little more specific: your multimeter will register 9 to 10 volts most of the time you're turning the crank pulley.
-When the cam sensor is activated (and if it's working correctly) by the pole piece on the camshaft, then this voltage will go down to 0 Volts.
+To be a little more specific: Your multimeter will register 9 to 10 Volts most of the time you're turning the crank pulley.
+When the camshaft position sensor is activated (and if it's working correctly) by the pole piece on the camshaft, then this voltage will go down to 0 Volts.

 Remember, the multimeter will only register the 0 Volts only once per two complete turns of the crankshaft pulley.

 OK, now it's time to see what your test result means.
 Choose from the CASES below that best match your specific results: